SachinSaj/Paper_Publication---Tuberculosis_Classification_using_Pre-trained_Deep_Learning_Model/README.md

 - This paper is presented in this conference on Feb 2020 " The International Conference on Automation, Signal Processing, Instrumentation and Control (i'CASIC 2020) ".
 This paper is yet to be published online.

-*** If any ideas from this project is been used, kindly let me know and do cite our paper.
+#### If any ideas from this project is been used, kindly let me know and do cite our paper.

-*** Paper is not uploaded, as it is not published online
+#### Paper is not uploaded, as it is not published online yet.